Rivian: Vehicles

 Designed to be capable off-road, both R1 models have 14 in of ground clearance.
 The truck was claimed in early testing to be able to accelerate from 0–60 mph in under 3 seconds, wade through 1.1 m of water and climb a 45 degree incline.
 The truck has a motor near each of the four wheels, and like some competitors, each wheel can be controlled interdependently.
 According to Engadget, "the most expensive models will reach around 450 mi on a charge and feature [an] 800HP [800 hp] electric motor Scaringe stated would beat Italian supercars."
-Rivian has said it is designing the vehicles to facilitate "carsharing" with their autonomous features.
+Rivian has said it is designing the vehicles to facilitate carsharing with their autonomous features.
 In addition, Rivian announced the intention to make an electric delivery van (EDV) in three different sizes, capable of carrying 500, 700 or 900 cuft of packages.
 All three EDVs would share their basic electrical and network architecture, ECUs and battery packs with the Rivian R1 models.

-As of December 2021, Rivian reported that it has over 71,000 pre-orders for its R1 models.
+In December 2021, Rivian reported that it had over 71,000 pre-orders for its R1 models.
 They produced a total of 24,337 cars in 2022.
-A recall of 13,000 vehicles was issued in October 2022 due to a potential loose fastener.

 R1T

-The R1T features four electric motors, two located on each axle (front and rear).
+The R1T is a pickup truck, which features four electric motors, two located on each axle (front and rear).
 The front two motors produce 415 hp and 413 lbft of torque while the rear two motors produce 420 hp and 495 lbft of torque.
 The result is a Rivian-claimed 0–60 mph time of 3.0 seconds.

 The Rivian R1T is offered with three battery sizes: 105 kWh, 135 kWh, or 180 kWh.
 The R1T has a projected range of 230 mi with the smallest battery, 314 mi with the medium battery and over 400 mi with the largest battery.
 Extra batteries can be mounted in the R1T's bed for improved range.
 Those backup/auxiliary batteries can be charged by another R1T, if no charging infrastructure is available.

 In December 2021, the R1T was named the Motor Trend Truck of the Year.

 In August 2022, the company announced it would eliminate the base model of the R1T, called the Explore package, due to low customer demand, and would emphasize the Adventure model.
 The company said this would help it "streamline" its supply chain issues and deliver as many vehicles as possible.